EdgeApp/edge-docs/source/index.html.md

   // Error
 }
 ```

-# Airbitz Login System
+Documention and examples include parameter types in Flow style syntax.
+Due to Flow types not being standard Javascript, copy pasting of example code will fail under most environments except for React Native.

+All asynchronous function methods are capable of either a callback or Promise style interface.
+If a callback is passed as the final parameter to an asynchronous routine, the callback parameters will use a NodeJS callback style with the first parameter being the `error` object followed by the return parameter or object.
+If the `callback` parameter is omitted, the routine will return a Promise that resolves to the return value.

+Further documentation will use the async/await syntax for brevity

+# Edge Security SDK

-The Airbitz login system provides a way to backup and retrieve encrypted private keys.
+The Edge login system provides a way to backup and retrieve encrypted private keys.
 Users can login in using various methods:

 * Password
 * PIN